LarsThePenguin/The-Discord-Data-Project/README.md

 Main reason to not use it?
 It's really slow.
 (300KB/s - 7MB/s, it speeds up over time)
 # Things to do
 There's a lot of things to do, here they are, let me know if you find any more though/have any more ideas.
-* It crashes after a few minutes: I have no idea why, windows just gives me a popup saying "Python has crashed, Debug?"
-(It says Debug because I have Visual Studio installed)
+* It crashes after a few minutes: I figured out when it happens, it happens when you read from it in File Explorer.
+It will give a pop-up saying "Python Chrashed"
 * It runs really slow: But, I know a way I can optimize it (It reuploads the entire file, just upload the changed chunks)
 * Saving IDs and Permissions to a file: I have partially implemented this, its pretty simple to implement the rest though.
 * Discord might not allow it: Based on the fact the limit can be anything winfspy can support, they might not like you are storing an entire datacenter on THEIR servers